Fees & Bursaries

 The Yehudi Menuhin School is an independent school and, as such, receives no direct funding from the UK government.
 It therefore relies on the fees it receives, either from parents or in the form of bursaries, to cover its annual running costs.
 The full boarding fee (2023/24) is £46,929 per annum and for day pupils £45,719.
 This fee includes the cost of all tuition (academic and musical), all boarding and meals, and participation in all concert tours organised by the School.

-Generous financial assistance towards the cost of fees is available for children who have been resident in the UK for at least two calendar years (January to December) by the Department for Education (DfE) under the Music and Dance Scheme (MDS).
+Generous financial assistance, from the Department of Education (DfE) under the Music and Dance Scheme, towards the cost of fees may be available for children who have been resident in the UK for at least two full calendar years (January to December) before the year in which the place is taken up.
 This assistance is measured according to a sliding scale linked to family income.
 In order to be eligible for the scheme in September 2023, the student must have been resident in the UK from 1st January 2021 to 31st December 2022.

 Under current DfE rules, overseas pupils who have been resident in the UK, or have been boarding pupils at the School, for two full calendar years or more are also eligible for a grant under the Scheme.

 The DfE has allocated to the School a maximum of 61 government-aided places at any one time.
 However, the School is fortunate in having a significant number of donors and benefactors, both past and present, whose generosity has enabled it to award its own bursaries to successful applicants for whom no government-aided place is available or who are not yet eligible for the Scheme under the residency rule.

-When awarding school-funded bursaries the School uses the same means-testing criteria as the DfE but cannot undertake to match the MDS parental contribution scale.
+School-funded bursaries are awarded after the assessment of a separate bursary application form.
 It may therefore fall to parents to search for additional support from their own governments, individual sponsors, or other charitable sources.

 How MDS bursaries are calculated